I'd love your feedback on making this app more useful!

 Where's the AI features?
 And autogenerated colors?

 There's none!
-Besides giving you a base to start from, I don't think it's practical to autogenerate a branded color palette and have it look just right.
+Besides giving you a base to start from, I don't think it's practical to autogenerate all the tints/shades of a branded color palette and have it look just right.
 Here's a related note from the creators of Tailwind :

 If you're wondering how we automatically generated the 50-950 shades of each color, bad news — color is complicated and to get the absolute best results we picked all of Tailwind's default colors by hand, meticulously balancing them by eye and testing them in real designs to make sure we were happy with them.